Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `createRect`

 Creates a filled rectangle.
-The rectangle is displayed as filled with the element's colour.
+The rectangle is displayed as filled with the element's color.
 It supports alpha compositing.

 ```lua
 local result = myObject:createRect({ id = ..., color = ..., randomizeColor = ... })